How to Create a $5,000+ Coaching Package (3 Steps)

 If you’re a career coach, work with them until they’ve transitioned into work they love.

-The goal, and thus timeline, of your coaching depends on your niche.
+The timeline of your coaching depends on your promise.
 Every client will be different, but there’s usually a minimum length of time required to hit the goal.

 That should be the length of your initial package.